13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Yes, it’s another Homewood Suites by Hilton San Diego option that is located along the water in San Diego’s cool lifestyle complex, Liberty Station.
 Here, guests enjoy multiple restaurants, Stone Brewing Company (famous local craft brewery), a luxe movie theater, the city’s only public market and more.
 The complimentary shuttle takes guests to the airport in just a few minutes.
 Suites have one or two bedrooms and separate living areas.
-Included in the rate is a complimentary hot breakfast and an evening social hour (Monday–Thursday).Book Now
+Included in the rate is a complimentary hot breakfast and an evening social hour (Monday–Thursday).Book on Hilton

 Beach & Neighboring Areas Budget Hotels